ntokozodev/regular-language-interpreter/readme.txt

-Hello World
+Hello World\
-Im a geek.
+Im a geek.\
+For reality check!